farkkilab/geomx-processing/README.md

 # **geomx-processing**

-pipeline for pre-processing and analysis of geomx data
+pipeline for pre-processing and basic analysis of geomx data

-## Pipeline steps TODO
+## Pipeline steps
 This pipeline starts with (almost) raw geomx dsp data - DCC files (obtained from fastq and typically delivered by sequencing centre) and performs the following pre-processing and analysis steps:

 1. QC